Harold Alfond: Founding Dexter Shoes

 Dexter continued to grow rapidly throughout the 1970s and 1980s and from time to time, corporate suitors came calling to see whether they could entice Dexter into a marriage.
 Many were national retail chains that promised rapid expansion, but would emphasize foreign production and likely, a departure from Dexter's family style of running the business.
 Alfond eventually decided to sell to Berkshire Hathaway, with an agreement to not interfere with the family's continued management of the business.
 In 1993, Dexter and its affiliates, Pan Am Shoe and Ocsap Ltd., were sold for $433 million in stock; eight years later Warren Buffett decided to fold Dexter into another business, H.H.
-Brown admitting in 2008 that it was "the worst deal that I've made."
+Brown, characterizing the purchase in 2008 as "the worst deal that I've made."
+Alfond had remained as President of Dexter until it merged with H.H.
+Brown.

 Philanthropy

 In order to coordinate his charitable giving, the 36-year-old Alfond organized the first private foundation in the state of Maine, the Harold Alfond Foundation.
 Between 1950 and 2003, the foundation has contributed more than $100 million to charitable causes, and as of 2008 had over $106 million in assets.